Close Banner

 Inside This Post Inside This Post

-So you've decided to make the leap and head to Walt Disney World Resort for the first time, but are not sure where to start?
+So you've decided to make the leap and head to Walt Disney World Resort for the first time.
+However, you are not sure where to start.
 Well, this beginner's guide is here for you!
 We've compiled an overview and helpful ribbits of key aspects of a Disney World trip, such as preparation, transportation, dining, rides and more.
 So whether it's your first time at Disney World or it's been a while, here's what to know for a magical vacation!

 First Timer’s Guide to Disney World — Cinderella Castle